Rapamycin For Dogs — FAQs

 - Increased ability to exercise

-- In two cases of dogs with chronic kidney disease, we have seen improvement in blood markers.
+- In several cases of dogs with chronic kidney disease, we have seen improvement in blood markers.

 - In two cases of oral melanoma, we have seen tumor size plateau or shrink.